Sen Anlat Karadeniz

-Sen Anlat Karadeniz (English title: Tell me about the Black Sea) is a Turkish drama television series, starring Ulaş Tuna Astepe, İrem Helvacıoğlu, Mehmet Ali Nuroğlu, Sinan Tuzcu and Öykürman.
+Sen Anlat Karadeniz (English title: Tell them, Black Sea) is a Turkish drama television series, starring Ulaş Tuna Astepe, İrem Helvacıoğlu, Mehmet Ali Nuroğlu, Sinan Tuzcu and Öykü Gürman.
 It premiered on ATV on January 24, 2018.

-Due to its violent sex scenes, several complaints were sent to RTÜK to stop the series' broadcast.

 Plot

 Nefes was only 16 years old when she was sold to a rich abusive man, Vedat Sayar, under the name of "marriage".
-Nefes had a tough life and had been locked up in house, tortured for 8 years long in Vedat’s mansion in Istanbul.
-In her 25th attempt, Nefes manages to escape from the "living hell" with her 7 years old son, Yigit, who was a result of a rape.
+Nefes had a tough life and had been locked up in house, tortured for 8 years long in Vedat's mansion in Istanbul.
+In her 25th attempt, Nefes manages to escape from the "living hell" with her 7 years old son, Yiğit, who was a result of a rape.
 Her escape was a complete coincidence that happened during a visit of a small town, cultural family from The Black Sea region.
-One of the sons, Tahir, who didn't know Nefes and her son are hiding in his car trunk, discovers that when he arrives to his home country, Trabzon, that is 562 miles away.
+One of the sons, Tahir, who didn't know Nefes and her son are hiding in his car trunk, discovers that when he arrives to his home town, Trabzon, that is 562 miles away.
 As a man born and raised in the Black Sea Region, Tahir is ready to give his life for any person treated unjustly.
 Tahir sacrifices himself to save Nefes and her son.
-While doing so, he faces many challenges including exposing himself and his family to the threat of Nefes' kidnapper, who was also known as her abuser, Vedat, as well as the rejection of his family and his country to Nefes; as protecting a "married" woman with a child is considered "against traditions" in his hometown.
+While doing so, he faces many challenges including exposing himself and his family to the threat of Nefes' kidnapper, who was also known as her abuser, Vedat, as well as the rejection of some of his family and his town to Nefes; as protecting a "married" woman with a child is considered "against traditions" in his hometown.
+Amidst all this, Nefes and Tahir fall in love.